-A family-friendly vegan food expo and tasting opportunity organized by VegMichigan is returning for the annual VegFest from 10:30 a.m. to 5 p.m.
-April 29, 2018 at the Suburban Collection Showplace in Novi.
+A family-friendly vegan food expo and tasting opportunity organized by VegMichigan is returning for its 20th year.
+Catch the annual VegFest from 10:30 a.m. to 5 p.m.
+April 28, 2019 at the Suburban Collection Showplace in Novi.

 With more health food shops and vegan restaurants gaining traction in the United States, it might just be time to check out what veganism is all about.

-Little vegans can head over to the Kids Zone, which will feature games, coloring, face painting, and a 360 virtual reality experience that will allow them to see what it might be like to live life as a farm animal.
+Little vegans can head over to the Kids Zone, which will feature games, coloring, bounce houses, juggling performances, crafts, face painting, and much more.

 Additionally, for any attendee excited to learn more about veganism, a collection of speakers will be talking to audiences about their experiences being vegan, plus the health, environmental and ethical benefits of the diet.

 Visitors can also shop from the nearly 100 exhibitors selling healthy, natural and fair trade products.
-While browsing, there’s also the opportunity to learn about education organizations, nonprofits and animal defense groups.
+While browsing, there’s also ample opportunity to learn about education organizations, nonprofits and animal defense groups.

-Admission costs $14 if you buy tickets in advance or $17 at the door.
+Admission to VegMichigan’s VegFest is $12.50 (plus processing fees) if you buy tickets online.
+They are $17 at the door.
 Kids ages 5 and younger get in free.

 This post is updated regularly.